fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 ### Discussion Forum

-All communication this semester will be centralized on Piazza.
+All communication this semester will be centralized on Ed.
 Please ask all questions there, and feel free to make private posts if you need to communicate with course staff directly.

-### Piazza Etiquette
+### Ed Etiquette

 - Search before posting.
 Your question may have already been answered by us or other students in the past.
 Reading other students' posts will let you refine